kel-ier/cryptonite_taskphaseII_arjun/nitectf.md

 ## How I approached the challenge:

-First went through the website and the login page looked through the script and the different files to find anything related to the username or the password opened the website on burpsuite to and passed the request for the username and the password to the repeater, there I tried changing some of the attributes and the values to find different responses
+- First went through the website and the login page
+- looked through the script and the different files to find anything related to the username or the password
+- opened the website on burpsuite to and passed the request for the username and the password to the repeater
+-  there I tried changing some of the attributes and the values to find different responses

 # Print the gifts

 Began the program and tried the various types of format string attacks to try and receive different outputs When passing %s, I received part of the next prompt which and so I tried different configurations to try and receive more outputs